Zimbabwe beat Scotland to level series

 Last updated on .From the section Cricket

-|Zimbabwe: 136-5 (20 overs) Williams 60* Ervine 30
+|Zimbabwe 136-5 (20 overs): Williams 60* Ervine 30

-|Scotland: 126 (19.4 overs) Berrington 42, Cross 42, Ngarava 2-13, Masakadza 2-19
+|Scotland 126 (19.4 overs): Berrington 42, Cross 42, Ngarava 2-13, Masakadza 2-19

 |Scorecard

-Scotland lost four wickets from four balls in the final over as Zimbabwe won the second T20 international in Edinburgh by 10 runs.
+Scotland lost four wickets from four balls in the final over as Zimbabwe won the second Twenty20 international in Edinburgh by 10 runs.

 The Scots looked in control, needing 27 runs from 18 deliveries with five wickets in hand for victory, but could not surpass the visitors' 136-5.